tal-amir/sparse-approximation-gsm/README.md

 A typical use is:
 `>> x_sol = sparse_approx_gsm(A,y,k);`

-For more details, see the main documentation.
+For more details, see the usage example scripts or the main documentation.

 **Input**
 `A` - Matrix of size n x d